sigven/vcf2tsvpy/README.md

-# Genomic VCF to tab-separated values
+# vcf2tsv: Genomic VCF to tab-separated values (TSV)

-A small script that converts genomic variant data encoded in VCF format into a tab-separated values file.
+A small Python program that converts genomic variant data encoded in VCF format into a tab-separated values (TSV) file.
 The script utilizes the [brentp/cyvcf2](https://github.com/brentp/cyvcf2) library to parse the VCF file.
 By default, the program prints the fixed VCF columns, all INFO tag values (as defined in the VCF header, INFO tags not present in a given record is appended with a '.'), and all genotype data (FORMAT columns) for heterozygotes and homozygotes.
 If genotype data is present, it prints one line per sample, and a column denoted VCF\_SAMPLE_ID indicates data for a given sample.
-The script has optional arguments to
+Importantly, the program has optional arguments to

-* skip sample genotype data (i.e. FORMAT colums)
+* skip sample genotype data (i.e. FORMAT colums) - print only variant information
 * keep rejected genotypes (i.e. FILTER != 'PASS' / GT == './.')
 * skip INFO data.
 * compress output TSV